KantaS12/KantaS12.github.io/projects/regression.md

 summary: "A Python implementation of linear regression without using scikit-learn's built-in regression models.
 This project demonstrates the fundamental concepts of linear regression through a stock price prediction model for Apple Inc. (AAPL)."
 ---

-Even though it is important to know how to implement linear regression for different tasks, it is also important to understand the backbone of the implementation.
-In this project, I used Yahoo API to predict the AAPL stock prices.
-I used various techniques including PCA which reduces feature space while maintaing the important components.
-I also used gradient descent with regularization to maintain bias and variation while lowering the overal cost function.
+This project explores the fundamental principles behind linear regression implementation, specifically applied to predicting AAPL stock prices sourced from the Yahoo API.
+A key focus was on optimizing the model's accuracy.
+I leveraged Principal Component Analysis (PCA) to efficiently reduce the feature space while retaining crucial information.
+Furthermore, I incorporated gradient descent with regularization—a vital technique for controlling model complexity by minimizing the cost function and effectively managing the delicate balance between bias and variance.

-It might be easy to understand what linear regression is, it is really hard to make it as accurate as possible which takes a lot of time and evaluation.
-The goal for this was to learn different techniques to limit bias and variation while performing linear regression.
-There might not be much evaluation which is an important part of this and could be improved far more than this.
-However, this project was just for learning experience while using real life stock values.
+While understanding linear regression is straightforward, achieving high predictive accuracy, especially with real-world data like stock prices, demands meticulous effort and extensive evaluation.
+This project, though a learning exercise, provided practical experience in mitigating bias and variance.
+Although comprehensive evaluation could significantly enhance the model, the primary objective was to gain hands-on experience with these advanced techniques using real stock market data.

 Here is some code that illustrates gradient descent that uses l1 and l2 regularization: